tomlof/Course_CNNs_MIA/README.md

 # Introduction to machine learning

-Contains three machine learning exercises:
+Contains five machine learning exercises:
  - Polynomial regression in scikit-learn
  - Regression in scikit-learn on the Boston house-prices dataset
  - Classification in scikit-learn on the UCI Wine recognition dataset